Id Tech 4: Graphics

+Dynamic lighting

-The primary innovation of id Tech 4 was its use of entirely dynamic per-pixel lighting, whereas previously, 3D engines had relied primarily on pre-calculated per-vertex lighting or lightmaps and Gouraud shading.
+The primary innovation of id Tech 4 was its use of entirely dynamic per-pixel lighting and shadow volumes, whereas previously, 3D engines had relied primarily on pre-calculated per-vertex lighting or lightmaps and Gouraud shading, and shadows were either faked (such as the traveling dark spot beneath characters in id Tech 3 games) or non-existent. id Tech 4 unified lighting and shadows, something absent in prior id Tech engines.
+All light sources in Doom 3 are dynamic, something the companion book The Making of Doom 3 describes as "The biggest headache for the level designers".
 While dynamic effects had been available before (such as dynamic moving lights), this effect merely changed the brightness of the vertices of the polygon, with the pixel's colors simply being interpolated between the three vertex colors of its polygon.

 This fully realtime approach used in Doom 3, combined with the use of shadow volumes permitted more realistic lighting and shadows than in the previous generation of id's engines.
 The method used to create the shadow volumes is the subject of a patent by Creative, which Creative granted id permission to use in the Doom 3 engine, in exchange for supporting Creative's EAX advanced sound technologies.